Analytic Extended Dynamic Mode Decomposition: Acknowledgments

 \section{Acknowledgments}

-A. Mauroy thanks F.-G. Bierwart and C. Mugisho for fruitful discussions on the triangular structure of the Koopman operator.
-He is also thankful to N. Atanasov for directing his attention to Mercer's theorem and to P. Bevanda for pointing out connections to kernel ridge regression.
+This work was initiated while A. Mauroy was a visiting researcher in I. Mezi\'c's group at UCSB, supported by a grant from the Belgian National Funds for Scientific Research (F.R.S.-FNRS).
+A. Mauroy thanks F.-G. Bierwart and C. Mugisho for fruitful discussions on the triangular structure of the Koopman operator, N. Atanasov for directing his attention to Mercer's theorem, and P. Bevanda and Z. Drma\v{c} for useful discussion on kernel-based methods.
+The authors are also thankful to I. Ishikawa for pointing out the inner product interpretation given in \cref{rem:inner_product} and used in the theoretical results of \cref{sec:errors}.

+I. Mezi\'c's work was partially supported by AFOSR award number FA9550-22-1-0531 and also based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112590152.
+Approved for public release; distribution is unlimited.

+This research used resources of the ``Plateforme Technologique de Calcul Intensif (PTCI)'' located at the University of Namur, Belgium, which is supported by the FNRS-FRFC, the Walloon Region, and the University of Namur (Conventions No. 2.5020.11, GEQ U.G006.15, 1610468, RW/GEQ2016 et U.G011.22).
+The PTCI is member of the ``Consortium des Equi-pements de Calcul Intensif (CECI)''.